 - Over 19% and over 24% of the urban and rural households respectively meet their healthcare financial needs through borrowings.

-- To address these grave concerns, the government, in accordance with the National Health Policy 2017, launched the Ayushman Bharat programme along with its two sub-missions, PMJAY and HWCs.
+- To address these grave concerns, the government, under the National Health Policy 2017, launched the Ayushman Bharat programme along with its two sub-missions, PMJAY and HWCs.

 Pradhan Mantri Jan Arogya Yojana (PM-JAY)